Exsanguinated/Exsanguinated/README.md

 - Anyone who indulges in or thinks that loli or shota is acceptable and gives the excuse that they aren't real people so it doesn't have a sway on actual reality. we refuse to sit and argue about this bullet point; we have our reasonings and would rather you hide us than even try to talk about this topic.

 - Anyone who is Racist, Homophobic, Transphobic, Ableist, An Ace / Aro denier or just generally bigoted in their personal beliefs.
 We prefer to only befriend people who are open-minded and don't like people who foster hate for others based on their own identity.

-- Anyone who wants to try to preach religion on this hellscape of a site.
-We don't hate on any sort of religion and are very accepting, however, we have no interest in having ANY religion shoved down our throat.
-If you want to do that, go do that somewhere else.

 - If you think jokes about rape are funny or make jokes about threatening to touch people.
 You are genuinely gross and it's really uncomfortable; stay the hell away from us if you do.